DCU Widening Participation header

 About the fund

-All the Higher Education Institutions (HEIs) are awarding the Bursaries as regional clusters.
-The Midlands East & North Dublin (MEND) cluster is made up of four (HEIs) - Athlone Institute of Technology (AIT), Dublin City University (DCU), Dundalk Institute of Technology (IT), and Maynooth University (MU).
-The MEND cluster has over 60 bursaries available to award to students applying to these (HEIs).
+All higher education institutions (HEIs) are awarding the Bursaries as regional clusters.
+The Midlands East & North Dublin (MEND) cluster is made up of four HEIs - Technological University of the Shannon (TUS) - Athlone Campus, Dublin City University (DCU), Dundalk Institute of Technology (IT), and Maynooth University (MU).

 Tier 1 Bursaries: Awardees will receive €5,000 per year for the normal duration of an undergraduate programme and up to a maximum of six years for a part-time programme.
 The bursary will also be paid as the awardee progresses to postgraduate study.